 Winter recreation activities including snowboarding, skiing, and snowmobiling are significant economic drivers in the state, including Chelan County (Washington State Recreation and Conservation Office 2023).
-If these activities are interrupted by an avalanche, communities in the surrounding area may be impacted financially due to lost visitor revenue streams (e.g., lift tickets, overnight lodging, equipment rental, etc.).
+If these activities are interrupted by an avalanche, communities in the surrounding area may experience financial impacts due to lost visitor revenue streams (e.g., lift tickets, overnight lodging, equipment rentals, etc.).

 Avalanches have the potential to destroy crops, damage agriculture infrastructure (irrigation systems, barns, etc.), threaten livestock, or disrupt transportation of goods.
 However, the land zoned within the planning area for agricultural uses does not interface with areas know to be susceptible to avalanches with the planning area.
-Therefore, it is not likely that future avalanches would significantly impact the agriculture industry, other than indirectly by obstructing transportation corridors for a short-term following event.
+Therefore, it is not likely that future avalanches would significantly impact the agriculture industry, other than indirectly by obstructing transportation corridors for a short time following an event.
 Direct impacts are assumed to be none.